karrick/gorange/README.md

 The first version of this library is at the top-level of this repository, available for software to build against, but no longer supported.
-Clients of this library ought consider updating to version two of the interface, located in the `v2` subdirectory.
-All the below examples along with the programs in the `examples` subdirectory are built with v2 of this library.
+The second version of this library was a lot more ambitious, and the API got too big, so the third version of this library is my preferred version.
+Clients of this library ought consider updating to version two of the interface, located in the `v3` subdirectory.
+All the below examples along with the programs in the `examples` subdirectory are built with v3 of this library.

-Both the v1 and v2 versions of this library can be built using either the version agnostic go build tools, or the version sensitive go build tools.

 ### Supported Use Cases